 -

-Lack of maintenance : If you do not regularly check the tension of the spokes, it is only a matter of time before the wheel becomes unbalanced.
+Lack of maintenance: If you don't regularly check the spoke tension, it's just a matter of time before the wheel becomes uneven.

-How do you know if your wheel is out of center?
+How do you know if your wheel is off-center?

-Detecting it is not that complicated.
-Here are some signs that make it quite clear:
+Detecting it isn't that complicated.
+Here are some signs that make it pretty clear:

 -

-Brake rubbing : If you hear a constant rubbing noise from the brake pads or rotors, the rim is probably not straight.
+The brakes are rubbing: If you hear a continuous rubbing noise between the brake pads or discs, the rim is probably not straight.

 -